This road trip from Manila to Leyte is the longest Hali and I have been on so far, starting from Buendia and ending in Kalanggaman Island.

 After a night on the road, we had breakfast and a short tour in Cagsawa Ruins in Albay.
 It was our second time here, the first was during an outreach event the year before.
 We took a couple of shots, greeted the other joiners in the road trip, and then proceeded to Bacon, Sorsogon, to see Paguriran Island Lagoon.

 Paguriran Island Lagoon is an emerging summer destination in Sorsogon.
-It’s near a resort and features a natural pool that fills up with aqua-green water during high tide.
+It’s just a walking distance from a resort and features a natural pool that fills up with aqua-green water during high tide.
 It’s strikingly similar to Tangke Lagoon in Islas de Gigantes.

 It was still low tide when we arrived, and we didn’t really had enough time to enjoy swimming in the lagoon.
 After lunch, we hurried to catch the last boats in Matnog port going to the Subic Laki beach, where we’d be staying the night.
 After arriving in the island, the sister of Subic Liit beach we’d visited in our previous outreach, we pitched our tents on the shore.
 We watched the bright March full moon and had a group socials in the sand.